MadhulikaSingh02/mypixijsmongoDB/README.md

     - Reads points from mongoDB
     - Renders an html page that draws a polygon
         -  the points array is passed to html using ejs
-3. Has a post route to add polygon points to DB
+3. Has a POST route to add polygon points to DB

 To install and run